Skip to content

 Terminal window

-The CLI captures every frame with flutter test, then FFmpeg encodes the file.
-The first render downloads a pinned FFmpeg build for you.
+The CLI generates a capture harness under my_reel/.fluvie/, captures every frame with flutter test, then FFmpeg encodes the file.
+You do not need FFmpeg installed: the first render downloads a pinned build and caches it.
+See Managing FFmpeg.